Tom-Hirschberger/MMM-CommandToNotification/README.md

 * the script "scripts/randomNumberJson.js" will be called every fourth iteration because a three skips are configured
   * the script calculates a random number between -50 and 20 and produces a json object containing two values ("integer" and "float").
 The float value is the random number the integer value the random number rounded as integer.
   * the timeout of the script is set to 10 seconds
-  * the result of the script (JSON object as string) will be send as payload of notification TEST3
+  * the result of the script (JSON object as string) will be send as payload of notification TEST3 while TEST4 will be send with payload "true"

 ```json5
   {